 So, how can you use Boolean logic in Excel?

 Here we have a list of salespeople and sales numbers.
 Let's say they get a bonus of $500 if they exceed $10,000 in sales.

 One way to handle that with a formula is to write:

 =IF(sales > 10000, 500, 0)

-which works fine.
+And this works fine.

-But how could we use boolean logic instead?
+But how could we use Boolean logic instead?

 That means we can just rewrite the formula like this:

 So, that's nice.
 We got rid of an IF statement.

 But perhaps it seems silly just to get rid of a single IF statement.